 The ICA assists in the establishment, renovation and operation of oncology wards in medical centers and also lends its support to medical centers and oncology institutes across the country for the purchase of innovative state-of-the-art equipment; additionally, it offers help with the replacement of old equipment with more modern and sophisticated equipment.

 Rabin Medical Center, Beilinson Campus, Petach Tikva:

-The late Dr. Israel (Rolly) Yovel Clinic for Cancer Survivors was inaugurated in collaboration with the ICA - Early March 2013 saw the inauguration of the late Dr. Israel (Rolly) Yovel Clinic for Cancer Survivors at the Davidoff Cancer Center at Rabin Medical Center, established upon the initiative and under the direction of Prof. Ofer Spielberg.
+In early March 2013, the late Dr. Israel (Rolly) Yovel Clinic for Cancer Survivors at the Davidoff Cancer Center at Rabin Medical Center was inaugurated in collaboration with the ICA.
+It was established upon the initiative and under the direction of Prof. Ofer Spielberg.